catherineluse/docs-format-conversion/docs-after/docs-before/pipelines/config.md

 # Notifications

-You can enable notifications to any [notifiers]({{<baseurl>}}/rancher/v2.0-v2.4/en/cluster-admin/tools/notifiers/) based on the build status of a pipeline.
-Before enabling notifications, Rancher recommends [setting up notifiers]({{<baseurl>}}/rancher/v2.0-v2.4/en/monitoring-alerting/legacy/notifiers/) so it will be easy to add recipients immediately.
+You can enable notifications to any notifiers based on the build status of a pipeline.
+Before enabling notifications, Rancher recommends setting up notifiers so it will be easy to add recipients immediately.

 ### Configuring Notifications by UI

-_Available as of v2.2.0_

 1. Within the **Notification** section, turn on notifications by clicking **Enable**.

 1. Select the conditions for the notification.
 You can select to get a notification for the following statuses: `Failed`, `Success`, `Changed`.
 For example, if you want to receive notifications when an execution fails, select **Failed**.

-1. If you don't have any existing [notifiers]({{<baseurl>}}/rancher/v2.0-v2.4/en/cluster-admin/tools/notifiers), Rancher will provide a warning that no notifiers are set up and provide a link to be able to go to the notifiers page.
-Follow the [instructions]({{<baseurl>}}/rancher/v2.0-v2.4/en/monitoring-alerting/legacy/notifiers/) to add a notifier.
+1. If you don't have any existing notifiers, Rancher will provide a warning that no notifiers are set up and provide a link to be able to go to the notifiers page.
+Follow the [instructions]({{<baseurl>}}/rancher/v2.0-v2.4/en/cluster-admin/tools/notifiers) to add a notifier.
 If you  already have notifiers, you can add them to the notification by clicking the **Add Recipient** button.

     > **Note:** Notifiers are configured at a cluster level and require a different level of permissions.

 1. For each recipient, select which notifier type from the dropdown.
 Based on the type of notifier, you can use the default recipient or override the recipient with a different one.
 For example, if you have a notifier for _Slack_, you can update which channel to send the notification to.
 You can add additional notifiers by clicking **Add Recipient**.

 ### Configuring Notifications by YAML
-_Available as of v2.2.0_

 In the `notification` section, you will provide the following information: